ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer.md

 **RMS**

 - the length of the audio when calculating the [instantaneous loudness](#dynamic-and-automatic-threshold)
-- the actual attack/release will increase (significantly) will RMS increases
+- the actual attack/release will increase (significantly) when RMS increases

 ___